xpsi-group/xpsi/docs/source/Example script and modules.rst

 serious risk of resource wastage from the perspective of all users of the system.

-The script below is an example like that found on the `Modeling` page, but without being interleaved with verbose explanations.
-The model implemented here is more involved than shown on the `Modeling` page, and than those defined for the example parameter estimation problems that can be found in the ``xpsi/examples`` directory of the repository.
+The script below is an example like that found on the :doc:`Modeling<Modeling>` page, but without being interleaved with verbose explanations.
+The model implemented here is more involved than shown on the :doc:`Modeling<Modeling>` page, and than those defined for the example parameter estimation problems that can be found in the ``xpsi/examples`` directory of the repository.